Next: , Previous: Motion, Up: Top

 tab-width

 This variable of Emacs determines how “wide” a tab in the buffer should be considered.
 This is also traditionally described as setting the distance between “tab stops”.
-By default, tabs are not inserted by PHP mode.
+By default, PHP mode does not insert tabs for indentation.

-The usual commands for indenting in Emacs2 and Emacs's C mode3: are supported in PHP mode, following the indentation rules of PHP.
+The usual commands for indenting in Emacs3 and Emacs's C mode4: are supported in PHP mode, following the indentation rules of PHP.

 TAB